Free PDF Books

 She believed that people would continue to fail until they impress their subconscious with the conviction that they were successful.
 She believed this could be done via affirmations.

-In the early 1920's, she published her first book, The Game of Life (click for ePub), which contains a great deal of affirmations.
+In the early 1920's, she published her first book, The Game of Life, which contains a great deal of affirmations.

 Elizabeth Towne